South Lake Washington Restoration Project

 Chinook salmon are listed as ‘threatened’ under the federal Endangered Species Act, so restoring this migratory and rearing corridor is a top priority in the WRIA 8 Chinook Salmon Conservation Plan.
-Every year between January and May of each year, juvenile Chinook salmon travel down the Cedar River, through Lake Washington and out into Puget Sound.
-The juveniles utilize the shoreline at this site feed and grow before continuing their journey to the ocean.
+Every year between January and May, juvenile Chinook salmon travel down the Cedar River, through Lake Washington and out into Puget Sound.
+The juveniles utilize the shoreline at this site to feed and grow before continuing their journey to the ocean.

 Planning and designing the project